rapid-sensemaking-framework/rsf-runner/README.md

 - [rsf-textable](https://github.com/rapid-sensemaking-framework/rsf-textable) implements a texting carrier, via the [Twilio](https://www.twilio.com/) APIs
     - the `type` to give as a `personConfig` JSON object is simply `phone` and the number must be formatted '+12223334444' (North American)
+- [rsf-mattermostable](https://github.com/rapid-sensemaking-framework/rsf-mattermostable) implements a [Mattermost]() carrier, via the Mattermost APIs
+    - the `type` to give as a `personConfig` JSON object is simply `mattermost` and the format must be like 'username@https://mattermost-server.com'

 ### Contactable API Specification